Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

   - All workbooks are considered purley exploratory until you as their creator actively save the first version.
 This means you have one central location to start both your ad-hoc analysis and reporting.
 Once you begin exploring your data, you can choose to leave the unsaved workbook behind, or you can save it an continue to build it out as a report.

-  2. Lets start by formatting our currency columns.
+  2. Let's start by formatting our currency columns.
 Select the columns for Sale Amount, Item Price, and Wholesale Cost, then click the "$" icon by the formula bar.
 You will see that these columns are now formatted as curency.

 ![build6](assets/buildworkbook_6.png)